gh-cli-for-education/gh-education/docs/src/practicas/extended-egg-interpreter.md

   obj["this"] = obj;
 ```

 However, it produces a cyclic reference.
-See the execution for this old example (In this version `this` refers to the object being built, brackets and curly brackets are synonyms of  the parenthesis):
+See the execution for this old example (In this version `this` refers to the object being built.
+Brackets and curly brackets are synonyms of  the parenthesis):

 ```ruby
 ➜  eloquentjsegg git:(private2019) ✗ cat examples/bind.egg